The 5 Best Barefoot Shoes of 2026, Tested & Ranked

 Important Information

-As of May 13, 2026, Lorax Pro has earned significant attention across barefoot-shoe communities.
-To capitalize on the buzz, the brand is offering a 50% first-time-buyer discount — only while inventory holds at the current pace.
+As of July 13, 2026, Barestep has earned significant attention across barefoot-shoe communities.
+To capitalize on the buzz, the brand is offering a 50% first-time-buyer discount, only while inventory holds at the current pace.

 Common Questions